 Tips and tricks to get travel photos without people

 #1 advice in photography: pack a bag of patience, and wait.

-Photography is not meant to be an easy task all the time.
-Actually, I love those moments of magic, those moments when you capture a unique scene that eventually happens.
+Photography is not meant to be an easy task.
+I actually love those moments of magic when you get to capture a unique scene that eventually happens.

-I’m a very patient and instinctive person so for me it’s not difficult to wait for this magic moment to happen, but I understand that there are different travel styles.
-If you want to visit as many places as possible in one day this may not be applicable.
-In my case, I prefer to enjoy every place without the hustle, and I love it when I finally get the dream photo I imagined.
+I’m a very patient and instinctive person so for me it’s not hard to wait for the perfect moment to happen, but I understand that there are different travel styles.
+If you want to visit as many places as possible in one day this won’t be ideal but I personally prefer to enjoy every place without the hustle, and I love it when I finally get the dream photo I imagined.

-You must be really quick and always ready to take that picture: it may be possible just for a few seconds!
+At touristy places you need to be really quick and always ready to take the photo: it may be possible just for a few seconds!

 Be the first one

 If you get to a touristy place and there’s no one in the perfect location… don’t wait any longer!
 Go ahead and shoot.

 It may sound silly, but many times we take it for granted and think that the space will remain like that forever.
 It won’t.